South Korea will take steps to stabilize the local foreign exchange market if it is considered to be volatile.

 This is according to Finance Minister Hong Nam-ki while speaking to reporters after attending a meeting with G20 finance ministers and central bank governors in Washington on Wednesday.

-Hong reiterated that the country's inflation is expected to reach 2 percent this year, slightly higher than its initial 1.8 percent target.
+The minister also vowed to keep tabs on rising consumer prices, reiterating that the country's inflation is expected to reach 2 percent this year, slightly higher than its 1.8 percent target.